-The prior approval of the LCP must be sought before farming operations are split and production sites are certified.
-The farming operations manager is responsible for submitting a dossier containing the application and all relevant documents to the LCP.
-If a farming operation is split into separately run operations, the whole-farm approach must be unambiguously defined at the outset of the conversion period by way of a written allocation of buildings, equipment and the workforce.
-Subsequent changes in farmland allocation between the already divided operations are only permitted after a five-year waiting period unless the non-organic operation is also converted to organic farming according to the Bio Suisse Standards.
+The prior approval of the LCP must be sought before farming operations are split.
+The farming operations manager is responsible for submitting a dossier containing the application and all relevant documents to the LCP, in accordance with the Kriterienkatalog zur Erteilung von Ausnahmebewilligungen - Produzenten (Catalogue of Criteria for the Granting of Derogations - Producers, not available in English).
+If a farming operation is split into separately run operations, the whole-farm approach must be unambiguously defined by recording compliance with the requirements in Part II, Art.
+1.2.1, Page 51 in writing.

-1.1.3 Farming operation takeovers